jordan-edg/StandUp_Repo/README.md

 standup_embedding.py will be needed if you wish to create your own embeddings, or want to test the script.
 You will need your own OpenAI API key.

 I have included all other datasets used in the project as a supplementary resource.

+The TF-IDF classifier was an early feature, which no longer fit into what the project became.
+However, feel free to test it out and have a little play with it.